-- People learn through a four-step process, and you can maximize your learning by conscientiously applying all steps throughout college. - The first step of the learning cycle is to prepare in advance for classes, reading, tests, and other learning. - The second step is to absorb information and ideas effectively during classes, reading, and other learning experiences. - The third step, capturing, typically involves taking notes on the learning experience to increase understanding and retention. - The fourth step is to review your notes, to help solidify the learning and to prepare for repeating the cycle in the next class or reading assignment. - People have natural learning preferences, affecting how they learn best, such as learning by reading, by listening, by seeing, by doing, and by feeling. - Students should learn how to use their own learning style to their best advantage while also becoming flexible and working to develop other learning styles. - Because your learning style may not match your instructor's teaching style, you need to be flexible and work to develop new learning strategies essential for college success.
+- People learn through a four-step process, and you can maximize your learning by conscientiously applying all steps throughout university. - The first step of the learning cycle is to prepare in advance for classes, reading, tests, and other learning. - The second step is to absorb information and ideas effectively during classes, reading, and other learning experiences. - The third step, capturing, typically involves taking notes on the learning experience to increase understanding and retention. - The fourth step is to review your notes, to help solidify the learning and to prepare for repeating the cycle in the next class or reading assignment. - People have natural learning preferences, affecting how they learn best, such as learning by reading, by listening, by seeing, by doing, and by feeling. - Students should learn how to use their own learning style to their best advantage while also becoming flexible and working to develop other learning styles. - Because your learning style may not match your instructor's teaching style, you need to be flexible and work to develop new learning strategies essential for university success.

-- 1. Number each the following actions to put them in the correct order of the four steps of the learning cycle: - \\\\ Review your class notes to make sure you understand. - \\\\\ Listen carefully to what your instructor says. - \\\\ Prepare for today's class by looking over your notes on the reading you did for today. - \\\\ Take effective notes. - 2.
-How would you describe your personal learning style?

-Name an activity from which you generally learn very well.

-Name a type of learning experience you may have difficulty with.

-For the activity above, list at least two strategies you can use to improve your learning effectiveness when in that situation next time.

-- 3. If you experience a situation in which your personal learning style seems to clash hopelessly with an instructor's teaching style, what is your best course of action? - 1.
-Ask the instructor to teach in a different way. - 2.
-Drop the class. - 3.
-Adapt your style or study with other students. - 4.
+kpoint E Exercises cycle: Review your class notes to make sure you understand.
+Listen carefully to what your instructor says.
+Prepare for today's class by looking over your notes on the reading you did for today.
+Take effective notes.
+How wo ould you describe your personal learning style?
+Name a an activity from which you generally learn very well.
+Name a a type of learning experience you may have difficulty with. e activity above, list at least two strategies you can use to improve your learning effectiveness in that situation next time. instruc experience a situation in which your personal learning style seems to clash hopelessly with an tor's teaching style, what is your best course of action?
+Ask the instructor to teach in a different way.
+Drop the class.
+Adapt your style or study with other students.
 Complain to the dean.

+Gardner, H. (2011).
+Frames of Mind: The Theory of Multiple Intelligence.
+New York, NY: Basic Books. ← Fleming, N.D.
+(1996).
+Teaching and Learning Styles: VARK Strategies.
+Hershey, PA: IGI Global. ←

-1.4 What Is College, Really?
+1.4 What Is University, Really?

-- 1. Describe differences between large and small college classes and discuss the implications for learning. - 2.
-Understand courses within your own college program: core courses, electives, and major courses. - 3.
-Describe different skills needed for online courses. - 4.
-Know how to learn your college's policies and understand their importance. - 5.
-Know what resources your college makes available to students and how to access them.
+Describe differences between large and small university classes and discuss the implications for learning.

+Understand courses within your own university program: core courses, electives, and major courses.
+Describe different skills needed for online courses.

+Know how to learn your university's policies and understand their importance.

+Know what resources your university makes available to students and how to access them.